 Deluxe Oceanview Stateroom on Disney Fantasy and Dream Category 9A,9B,9C and 9D

-These are 204 square feet and have a one or 2 small portholes.
+These Disney cruise staterooms are 204 square feet and have one or two small portholes.
 They sleep up to 4 guest and there are 91 available.

 Family Oceanview Stateroom On Disney Fantasy and Disney Dream Category 8A,8B,8C and 8D

 These Family Oceanview Staterooms sleep up to 5 guests and are 241 square feet.
 They have a Queen bed, sleeper sofa with drop-down bunk bed above, and an additional pull-down bed near the window.

 These Oceanview staterooms have a large porthole window which can be used as a window seat.

 Deluxe Verandah Stateroom on Disney Fantasy and Dream Category 5A,5B,5C,5D,5E,6A,6B and 7A